|

 - Store-brands may be made by national-brand manufacturers.

-Many store brands are made by the same companies who sell much more expensive brand-name products
+- Store Brands: Many store brands are made by the same companies who sell much more expensive brand-name products.
+Most supermarkets do not have the own manufacturing plants as it is cheaper for them just to have their products packaged by established manufacturers.

 - Productive Produce: Think it's a coincidence that you almost always have to walk through the produce department when you enter the supermarket?
 The produce is the second most profitable section.
 While it occupies a little over 10% of the supermarket, it brings in close to 20% of the store's profits.